 It is very likely that the toxic friend in your life has their own agenda in the relationship — they like to control you or cherish the high their power over you gives them.
 Once you start confronting the individual and set some boundaries, don’t expect them to accept your decision gently or graciously.
-They will definitely try to redouble the efforts to keep that same dynamic going by gaslighting, manipulating, or spreading mean rumors about you, just to gain the upper hand.
+Setting boundaries is an effective experiment to find out who truly cares for you.

 10. Take Time For Yourself

 If you are forced to work or live with a toxic person, make sure you get enough ‘me’ time to rest, relax, and recuperate.
 Having to always take up the role of a “rational adult” in a toxic relationship can be exhausting.
 If you are not careful, this toxicity can infect you and even affect your personality.

 Always remember, even people with clinical illnesses or legitimate problems can comprehend that you may have your own needs as well, which means you need to politely excuse yourself when you feel things are getting out of hand.
 You deserve this ‘me’ time.
 You deserve to live peacefully, free from toxic behavior and external pressure, with no boundaries to uphold, problems to solve, or people to please.

 Toxic people are everywhere, and it is impossible to please everyone around you.
 Only when we do not know these people’s traits, we let them take a toll on our lives.
 We hope this article has helped you understand the traits of toxic people and ways to deal with them.
 Therefore, make sure to maintain a safe distance from them.
 Remember, you do not need everyone’s approval, and you should not give in if a toxic person is trying to manipulate you.
 They are not worth your time as they are only seeking your attention, stopping you from carrying out your essential tasks in your life.
 Do not let them leave you emotionally bankrupt.